vacanza/holidays/docs/examples.md

 holidays-ics XNYS
 ```

-Multi-year public holiday calendar saved to a custom file
+Spanning the next 10 years, unofficial holidays, saved to a custom file:

 ```shell
 holidays-ics US --years +10 --categories unofficial --output US_YYYY_YYYY_unofficial.ics
 ```

-Generate a localized subdivision-specific calendar saved to a custom file
+Generate a calendar for Switzerland, specific to the Canton of Zurich, localized in German, and saved to a custom file.

 ```shell
 holidays-ics CH --subdiv ZH --language de --output CH_ZH_de_YYYY.ics